 This report includes statistics for the previous year concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by The King’s College; and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
 If you would like a printed copy of this report please contact Student Services at 212-659-7285.

-Main contact: Nick Swedick, Assistant Dean of Students
+Main contact: Leticia Mosqueda, Assistant Dean of Residence Life

 The King‘s College both collects and discloses crime statistics under New York State Educational Law, Article 129-A. To view by location, please visit the related links: